fossephate/JoyCon-Driver/README.md

 // works by getting joystick position at start
 // and assumes that to be (0,0), and uses that to calculate the offsets bool autoCenterSticks = false;

+// plays a version of the mario theme by vibrating
+// the first JoyCon connected. bool marioTheme = false;

 ```